Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Experiments

-\paragraph{Our Results} Table~\ref{table_vat} presents the state-of-the-art performance achieved by Pani VAT~(+hidden) compared with other baselines on CIFAR-10.
-We focus on the baseline methods especially along the direction of variants of VAT and refer to the results from TNAR method~\cite{yu2019tangent}, the previous state-of-the-art variant of VAT that additionally leverages the data manifold to decompose the directions of virtual adversarial smoothness.
-It is worthy of remarking that the performance of relevant GAN-based approaches, such as Localized GAN~(LGAN)~\cite{qi2018global} as well as TNAR, in Table~\ref{table_vat} mainly rely on the modeling data manifold by a generative model.
-By contrast, our approach does not additionally depend on this requirement and can still outperform these baselines.
-In addition, our Pani VAT~(+hidden) achieves slight improvement compared with Pani VAT~(input), verifying the superiority of manifold regularization mentioned in our framework.
-Although Pani VAT~(input), serving as an ablation study, obtains the comparable performance with TNAR, it still outperforms other baselines without the additional leverage of the modeling of data manifold.
+\paragraph{Our Results.} Table~\ref{table_vat} presents the state-of-the-art performance achieved by Pani VAT (+hidden) compared with other baselines on CIFAR-10.
+We focus on the baseline methods, especially along the direction of variants of VAT and refer to the results from TNAR~(with generative models) method~\citep{yu2019tangent}, the previous state-of-the-art variant of VAT that additionally leverages the data manifold by generative models to decompose the directions of virtual adversarial smoothness.
+It is worthy to remark that the performance of relevant GAN-based approaches, such as Localized GAN~(LGAN)~\citep{qi2018global} as well as TNAR~(with generative models) in Table~\ref{table_vat}, heavily rely on the established data manifold by the generative models.
+It is well-known that one might come across practical difficulties while implementing and deploying these generative models.
+By contrast, \textbf{without the requirement of generative models}, our approach can eliminate this disturbance and can still outperform these baselines.
+In addition, our Pani VAT~(+hidden) achieves slight improvement compared with Pani VAT~(input), which serves as an ablation study, and thus verifies the superiority of manifold regularization mentioned in our Pani framework part.
+Overall, the desirable flexibility along with desirable stability~(lower standard deviation shown in Table~\ref{table_vat}) of Pani VAT further demonstrates the effectiveness of our Pani strategy.

-\paragraph{Analysis of Computation Cost} Another noticeable advantage of our approach is the negligible increase of computation cost compared with Vanilla VAT.
-In particular, one crucial operation in our approach is the construction of patch set $\mathcal{P}$, which can be accomplished efficiently by the convolution operation.
-The restoration of images from constructed patches can be easily achieved by the corresponding deconvolution similarly.
-Additionally, the index of $K$ nearest neighbor graph can be efficiently attained through $\textit{topk}$ operation in Tensorflow or Pytorch.
-We conduct further sensitivity analysis on the computational cost of our method with respect to other parameters, i.e., $K_1$~(number of peer images in the filter process), $K_2$~(number of patch neighbors), $L$~(number of layers imposed by ``neighboring'' perturbations) and patch size $s$.